pmahnke/mahnke-cocktails/recipe/bloody_mary_anders.md

 ## Batched Bloody Mary Mix

-If you plan on making more than a few bloody marys, you should just make a larger batch.
+If you plan on making more than a few bloody marys, you should make a larger batch of the tomato base.
 This recipe will make eight servings and keep for a few days in the fridge.
 Just add the vodka and sherry before you serve.

 ### Ingredients